- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 - Has understanding of the concept of cause and effect

-- Has an ability to communicate, including sign language—he or she may use words or gestures to indicated the need to use the toilet
+- Has an ability to communicate, including sign language, the child may use words or gestures to indicated the need to use the toilet

 - Can remain dry for at least two hours at a time during the day or is dry at naptime